Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-In order to keep a Lorentz coordinates system in the lab frame after the kick, that is equivalent to describe the kicker influence on the electron trajectory as Lorentz transformation, we need to perform a clock resynchronization by introducing a time shift and change the scale of time, that is the rhythm of all clocks, from $t$ to $\gamma_y t$, with $\gamma_y \simeq 1 + \theta_k^2/2$.
-It is immediately understood that the speed of electron downstream the kicker is no longer independent of the electron motion in the magnetic field (Fig. \ref{B82}).
-No relativistic correction to the velocity component along the $y$-axis appears in the second order, but a correction of the longitudinal velocity component, changing $v_z$ to $v_z/\gamma_y$ with $v_z = v(1 - \theta_k^2/2)$ and $v_z/\gamma_y = v(1 - \theta_k^2)$.
-It follows that the total electron speed in the lab frame, after clock resynchronization downstream the kicker, decreases from $v$ to $v(1 - \theta_k^2/2)$.
-The time dilation does not come into the calculation of the velocity increment, but appears in the correction of the initial (relativistic) velocity $\vec{v} = v\vec{e}_z$.
+This transformation effectively rescales the time variable—adjusting the synchronization of all clocks from $t$ to $\gamma_y t$, with $\gamma_y \simeq 1 + \theta_k^2/2$.
+As a result, it becomes evident that the electron's downstream speed is no longer independent of its transverse motion in the magnetic field (see Fig. \ref{B82}).
+Although no second-order relativistic correction appears in the transverse ($y$-axis) velocity component, the longitudinal component is modified.
+Specifically, the longitudinal velocity $v_z$ changes to $v_z/\gamma_y$ with $v_z = v(1 - \theta_k^2/2)$, leading to $v_z/\gamma_y = v(1 - \theta_k^2)$.
+As a result, the total electron speed in the lab frame, after clock resynchronization downstream of the kicker, decreases from $v$ to $v(1 - \theta_k^2/2)$.

-Note that we discuss particle tracking in the limit of a small kick angle $ \gamma v_y/c \ll 1$.
-However, even in this simple case and for a single electron we are able to demonstrate the difference between non-covariant and covariant particle trajectories.
-The electron speed decreases from $v$ to $v(1-\theta_k^2/2)$.
-This result is at odds with the prediction from non-covariant particle tracking.